 Barbara Rushton – Farnham member

 All course tutors and apiary demonstrators are experienced members of the British Beekeepers’ Association (BBKA) and have passed various BBKA assessments.

 Practical Sessions for Beginners

-In spring, the course resumes with practical sessions at our teaching apiary at the Rural Life Centre near Tilford.
+In spring, the course resumes with practical sessions at our apiary at the Rural Life Centre near Tilford.
 The aim is to help you to put your knowledge of beekeeping theory into practice so that you’re able to start keeping bees with confidence.

-Colonies change substantially throughout the year and present a range of situations and puzzles that it are hard to cover on a short course held at one part of the season.
+Colonies change substantially throughout the year and present a range of situations and puzzles that are hard to cover on a short course held at one part of the season.
 Exposure to the range of colonies, situations and hive types at our apiary will give you the full picture about getting started with bees.